darhonbek/resume_templates/README.md

 - Co-authored code standards for \<TEAM NAME> of \<X> people.
 > Co-authored code standards for iOS team of 10 people.

-- Speed up \<PROCESS NAME> by \<X> by \<ACTION NAME>.
-> Speed up provisioning profile distribution process from 7 minutes to 1 minute by creating shell scripts to encrypt, decrypt, install provisioning profiles.

 - Interviewed \<X> candidates for \<TECHNOLOGY NAME> position.
 > Interviewed 10 candidates for iOS engineer position.